tsutsu3/linkify-it-py/README.md

 ### .add(key, value)

 Add a new schema to the schemas object.
-As described in the constructor definition, `key` is a link prefix (`skype:`, for example), and `value` is a String to alias to another schema, or an Object with `validate` and optionally `normalize` definitions.
-To disable an existing rule, use `.add(key, null)`.
+As described in the constructor definition, `key` is a link prefix (`skype:`, for example), and `value` is a `str` to alias to another schema, or an `dict` with `validate` and optionally `normalize` definitions.
+To disable an existing rule, use `.add(key, None)`.

 ### .set(options)

 Override default options.
-Missed properties will not be changed. -->
+Missed properties will not be changed.

 ## License